 Product Care has been managing material in accordance with the Pollution Prevention Hierarchy and will continue to actively look for a solution to responsibly manage this material.
-Product Care anticipates that production will resume at the cement plant in 2023, however should production not resume in 2023, Product Care will explore and utilize other product management alternatives, such as energy recovery or disposal.
-The limited market for solvent-based paints and regulatory limits on VOCs made solvent-based paints difficult to recycle.
+Product Care anticipates that production will resume at the cement plant in 2024.
+However, should production not resume in 2024, Product Care will explore and utilize other product management alternatives, such as energy recovery or disposal.

+The limited market for oil-based paints and regulatory limits on VOCs made oil-based paints not suitable to recycle.
 Consequently, they were sent for energy recovery.